Svoboda nad Úpou: History

+Demographics

 Transport

-Svoboda nad Úpou is the starting point of the short local railway line to Trutnov.
+Svoboda nad Úpou is the start of a short railway line to Trutnov, further continuing to Hradec Králové.

 Sights

-The old Church of Saint Adalbert from 1584 was replaced by new Church of Saint John of Nepomuk in 1777 at the behest of Joseph I Adam of Schwarzenberg.
+The main landmark is the Church of Saint John of Nepomuk.
+The old Church of Saint Adalbert from 1584 was replaced by the new Church of Saint John of Nepomuk in 1777 at the behest of Prince Joseph I Adam of Schwarzenberg.

 The Church of Saint Joseph in the local part of Dolní Maršov was built in 1927–1928.